Graduate University Policies

 Any current UNF student interested in taking a course at another institution must receive permission from the Advising Office.
 Sophomore level students can take up to 8 credits at another institution.
 Upper-level courses specific to the student's major must be approved by the program director.
-Students speak with an advisor before they fill out the electronic transient form prior to the semester they wish to take the course.
+Students must speak with an advisor before they fill out the electronic transient form prior to the semester they wish to take the course.

 ^ Go to top

 Each new upper-level transfer student and native sophomore, junior, senior UNF student must meet with the Brooks College of Health Academic Advising Office to review their degree evaluation once they enter the college.
 This meeting is mandatory and typically takes place prior to registration.
 Each admitted health student or UNF health student who reaches 30 credits will receive notification for a meeting.
 Health majors designated as honors students will be advised by an Honors advisor until they ready 60 credit hours.
-A Dean's Hold will be placed on the student's account to ensure they meet with Advising in a timely manner.
+An Advising Hold will be placed on the student's account to ensure they meet with Advising in a timely manner.

-All students must submit an application for graduation to the Office of One-Stop Student Services or on-line through myWings by the deadline established in the university calendar.
+All students must complete an online application for graduation through myWings by the deadline established in the university calendar.
 Students should not enroll at another institution during their last semester at UNF.
 Graduation will most likely be delayed to the subsequent semester for students who do attempt concurrent enrollment in their last semester.
-Students may not graduate with "I" grades, even if the course(s) is not required for graduation.
-Official transcripts for graduating seniors taking courses at other institutions in their last semester must be received in the Office of One-Stop Student Services by the required deadline.
+Students may not graduate with "I" (incomplete) grades, even if the course(s) is not required for graduation.
+Official transcripts for graduating seniors taking courses at other institutions in their last semester must be received in One-Stop Student Services by the required deadline.